harmonysoft-tech/traute/core/javac/README.md

 -Xplugin:Traute \
 org/MyClass.java
 ```
-That makes the compiler involve the plugin into the processing which, in turn, adds *null*-checks to the *\*.class* file if necessary.
+That makes compiler involve the plugin into the processing which, in turn, adds *null*-checks to the *\*.class* file if necessary.

 It's also possible to specify a number of plugin-specific options (see below).